F33RNI/Liberty-Way/README.md

 -----------

-## License
+## Licenses
 Liberty-Way is licensed under AGPLv3, you can find it’s contents in the main branch.

-The dependencies are licensed under following licenses:
+The dependencies are certificated by following licenses:
    * Apache-2.0 for Flak, Log4j, Opencv, OpenCV-contib, Commons-CLI and GSon
    * GPL-3.0 for MiniPID
    * GNU-3.0 for jSerialComm